 Drinking too much can also increase the likelihood of being involved in violence.
 If you find someone is trying to start a fight with you, don’t respond.
 Walk away.

-You may not be covered by travel insurance if you were under the influence.
+Your travel insurance may also not cover you for certain circumstances if you were under the influence.

 See our advice on partying safely.